Location: Oakland, Calif.

 • Provide direct community support (including farm production to nourish our communities), plus teach how to honor wild tended areas, practical instruction in regenerative agricultural techniques, and modeling resilience practices.

-• Offer space for curriculum support so that outside groups and individuals can deepen the ecological and social justice lens for the workshops they host, such as courses in eco-therapy, doula training, climate justice activism, and community driven resiliency planning.
+• Offer space for curriculum support so that outside groups and individuals can deepen the ecological and social justice lens for the workshops they host, such as courses in eco-therapy, doula training, climate justice activism, and community-driven resiliency planning.

 • Host programming rooted in permaculture principles and design with a special focus on the legacy of these practices in AfroIndigenous communities.

-• Offer curriculum and programs that will honor the legacy and practices of indigenous communities in the places they call home.
+• Offer curriculum and programs that will honor the legacy and practices of Indigenous communities in the places they call home.

 Purpose